mixu/glob-github/readme.md

 # glob-github

-Run glob expressions against the Github Repo Contents API and return the resulting filenames; with caching.
+Run glob expressions against the Github Repo Contents API and return the matching files and metadata; with caching.

 ## Features